Skip to content

 Examples of cases that will be fully investigated and applications withdrawn

-• Renting a property close to a popular school but retaining another property.
+• Renting or buying a property close to a popular school but retaining another property.

 • Living with a relative but retaining another property.

-• Renting a property close to a popular school and moving home prior to school starting in September 2024.
+• Renting or buying a property close to a popular school and moving home prior to school starting in September 2025.

 If a school place was allocated to an older child using fraudulent information, we won't consider an application under the sibling rule for any children applying from that family.